 - Various scholarship awards are given to applicants of Hispanic heritage who have a minimum GPA of 3.0 on a 4.0 scale (or at least the equivalent).

-- The application is open September 1 through December 15 for the following academic year.
+- The application opens in January for the following academic year.

 Korean American Scholarship Foundation Scholarship